It is quite possible to imagine, though rare, a couple of folks who live in Eastern NC who do not eat pigs, cows, chickens, nor any other animal.

 Common things we deal with, here in eastern NC, being a vegetarian:

 - Work or group functions with no non-meat options.
-The most common comment about this, “well, just eat the sides”, or “just eat around the ham hock”.
+The most common comment about this, is “well, just eat the sides”, or “Just eat around the ham hock”.

 - At those same events, if there are veggie options, everyone eats them before you can get to them- even when meat options are available for them.

 - Comments like, “What do you eat, then?” or “I bet you eat a lot of salads”.
 Note- there are a lot of foods that do not come from a living thing: veggies, beans, fruit, lentils, tofu, plant-based alternative meats, such as Impossible and Beyond Burgers, Morningstar and Boca brands, etc.

 - When a pepperoni pizza is ordered, and someone says, “Just pick off the meat”.
 No, I don’t want animal flesh grease on my food.

 - A pig on every sign, for almost every restaurant, on almost every corner.